pjuster/Qualys/README.md

 Excel file needs column A to be asset name, column B to be the tag to be applied to the asset.

-**Caveats are this code is supplied As-Is and full testing is recommended before using in any production testing.**
+**Caveats are this code is supplied As-Is and full testing is recommended before using in any environment.**